nslee333/dev-folder/weather_app/project_notes.md

       - Call google timezone api, and display.

   - Update realtime => current
-  - Add a default display if api doesn't return in time?

   - Might need to export non-side effect functions to outside of the App component.

-Need to sustain default location and savedCities between renders.

-Stopped at learning how to persist state between page renders in react.